The Mary Towneley Loop

 and Heptonstall up above.

-when you get to the bottom, go across the pegasus crossing, turn left then first right
+when you get to the bottom, go across the pegasus crossing, turn left for a few hindred meters then first right

 You may however wish to turn right and make a detour to Hebden Bridge.